KeithYue/PageRocker/README.md

 * add head track and reload function

 #### Issues
+* Font Sizer
     * can not close the camera when the tracker is closed
+* 3D WebPage
+    * Sometimes the webpage is not shown properly when the webpages are not just text webpages

 #### Open
 * add 3D page rotate function(Wikipedia: Head-coupled perspective, using headtracking event instead of facetracking)
 * Displays an interactive webpage within a Three.js and add head-coupled effect.
+* Rock Your page based on build-in music rythm

 #### Development Log